magomimmo/modern-cljs/doc/tutorial-19.md

 When you start using a lib implemented by others, you can easily end up with few misunderstandings of its use or even with some unexpected issues.
 In these cases the first thing you should do is to browse and read its documentation.
-As you now one problem with open source software regards the corresponding documentation which is frequently minimal, if not absent, outdated or requiring a level of comprehension of the details which you still have to grasp.
+As you know, one problem with open source software regards the corresponding documentation which is frequently minimal, if not absent, outdated or requiring a level of comprehension of the details which you still have to grasp.